 Maryland’s most common natural disasters include floods, hurricanes, severe storms, winter storms, tornadoes, wildfires, landslides, power outages, and extreme heat.

-Between 1953 and 2019, Maryland declared 34 major disasters, of which floods and hurricanes happened the most according to FEMA.
+Between 1953 and 2019, Maryland declared 34 major disasters, of which floods and hurricanes happened the most according to Federal Emergency Management Agency (FEMA).

 During tropical storms and hurricanes, tidal flooding occurs along the tributaries and bays due to storm surges.
-At present, more than 16,000 homes are at risk of flooding in Maryland in the event of a category 1 hurricane.
+At present, more than 16,000 homes in coastal areas are at risk flooding in the event of a category 1 hurricane.
 This number increases to 126,000 homes if the hurricane is a category 4.

 In 2018, another flash flood occurred in the same location.
 This time, however, 8 inches fell within just 2 hours.
 The results were similar to the 2016 flood.
 Cars were swept away, historic buildings were damaged or destroyed, and one person was killed.